 The second named insured are other drivers listed on the policy, who, while not the primary driver, do receive the same coverage level as the principal driver.

-A court document used to demonstrate financial responsibility by drivers convicted of certain traffic violations, such as DUIs, driving without insurance, and a revoked or suspended license.
+An SR-22 is a court document used to demonstrate financial responsibility by drivers convicted of certain traffic violations, such as DUIs, driving without insurance, and a revoked or suspended license.

 A suspended license means you have lost the temporary use of your license.
 Indefinite license suspensions means you must take action to have it reinstated, including paying a traffic ticket, overdue taxes, or child support payments.
 A definite suspension lasts until the suspension period ends and you have paid any suspension termination fees